oscarbutler/restaurant/README.md

 ## Technology Used

+- Python was used create
-- Python was used to make the code.
+- HTML is used to make the main structure of the pages
-- Django
-- HTML
-- CSS
+- CSS is used to decorate and style all the different pages.
-- Javascript
+- Javascript is used to create interactive section in the website
-- Bootstrap
+- Bootstrap was also used to create an interactive website.
 - ElephantSql was used in order to host the database and store the data we will recieve.
 - Gitpod was used to write the code.
 - Git Hub was where the repository and code is stored.